cypress-io/testing-workshop-cypress/README.md

 The slides can be shown directly via the [presentation link][presentation] above.
 The Markdown files in [slides](slides) folder also has a little bit of speaker notes.

+Every time a new Todo is saved or deleted, it changes file `todomvc/data.json`.
+To reset the list back to empty run `npm run reset` command.

 ## Additional information 🗃

 - https://www.cypress.io/